nickpotafiy/illama/README.md

 # iLlama
 **iLlama** is a fast inference server for running Llama and ExLlamav2 based large language models (LLMs).
+The main feature of iLlama (and the reason it was made) is parallel processing of requests to output tokens for multiple users at once.

 ## Features
 - Dynamic batching - Handles multiple completion requests simultaneously.